 Much has been done but more efforts have to be done, not by the government but the communities at large.
 Communities that still value such practices need to look for alternative rites of passage and do away with gruelling ordeals that leave the girls with permanent health problems that they live with throughout their lifetime.

 On the other hand, the United Nations Children’s Fund (UNICEF) says in a new report that community-focused initiatives are proving effective in reducing the incidence of female genital cutting in Kenya

-Efforts that address cultural and social dimensions of the practice have yielded better results than have blanket condemnations or appeals aimed at individuals, UNICEF finds.
+Efforts that address cultural and social dimensions of the practise have yielded better results than have blanket condemnations or appeals aimed at individuals, UNICEF finds.

 - Celebrating the pillar of our society – Women

 - Day of the girl child – Making progress equitable and broad based

 Further, the government must allocate additional resources to increase transportation for law enforcement, raise awareness among girls, make ample shelter arrangements for girls fleeing FGM, use community radio and local media to warn practising communities that FGM will not be tolerated, publicise arrests and prosecutions and equip courts to handle cases efficiently.